osism/osism.github.io/docs/guides/deploy-guide/rookify.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Deploy Rookify: Migrate to Rook from Ceph Ansible (technical preview)
+# Deploy Rookify: Migrate to Rook from Ceph-Ansible (Technical Preview)

 :::warning

 Rookify is developed to migrate from Ceph-Ansible to Rook _in place_ and _without downtime_.
-Nevertheless, it is **strongly advised** to test Rookify in a controlled environment beforehand, such as the [OSISM testbed](https://github.com/osism/testbed).
-Additionally, ensure that all precautionary backups are taken, and any other necessary safety measures are in place.
+Nevertheless, it is **strongly advised** to test Rookify in a controlled environment first, such as the [OSISM testbed](https://github.com/osism/testbed).
+Additionally, ensure that precautionary backups are made, and all other necessary safety measures are in place.

 :::

-Currently it is recommended to install Rookify on your own machine and then connect through VPNs to you target system (the one where Ceph-Ansible needs to be rookified ;) ).
+It is currently recommended to install Rookify on your local machine and connect through VPNs to the target system (the one where Ceph-Ansible needs to be "rookified" 😉).

-Rookify runs `in place`, which means that there are no parallel nodes necessary.
-As mentioned above, Rookify is developed to migrate from Ceph-Ansible to Rook _in place_ and _without downtime_ but infrastructure can be complex, so precautionary backups and safety measure are very much advised.
+Rookify operates `in place`, meaning no parallel nodes are required.
+As noted earlier, Rookify is developed to migrate from Ceph-Ansible to Rook _in place_ and _without downtime_, but given the complexity of infrastructure, precautionary backups and safety measures are highly recommended.

-The [Rookify GitHub repository](https://github.com/SovereignCloudStack/rookify) includes a README.md that provides a condensed summary of the information covered here.
+For a condensed summary of the information covered here, refer to the [Rookify GitHub repository](https://github.com/SovereignCloudStack/rookify).

-## Prerequisites && Requirements
+## Prerequisites & Requirements

 - A functioning Ceph cluster deployed using traditional methods.
 - Access to a Kubernetes cluster with sufficient resources to host the migrated Ceph cluster.